 Please read carefully and ask questions if you don't understand.
 Thank you!

-I no longer take reservations on unborn kid goats.
+I no longer take reservations on unborn goats.
 I will post new births on Facebook and on this website as soon as possible.
 If you are interested in a particular breeding I can keep your name on a list of potential buyers.
 After kids are born I will accept a 50% deposit on kids I have priced for sale.
 If I have not priced the kids yet, please feel free to contact me to express interest in making a purchase.
 A non-refundable deposit equal to 50% of the sale price will hold the kid until weaning or an agreed upon time.
-If a goat is past weaning age when purchased the kid will need to to picked up or shipped within a reasonable time (no more than 3 weeks after receipt of deposit), or boarding charges will apply.
+If a goat is past weaning age when I receive a deposit, the goat will need to to picked up or shipped within a reasonable time (no more than 3 weeks after receipt of deposit), or boarding charges will apply.
 Regardless of the age of the goat, we will need to agree on a pickup date when the deposit is made.
 Everyone is busy, I understand that.
 So am I. Everyone has family, job, and/or farm obligations.
 So do I. Thank you for your understanding.

 Goats offered for sale may be tested for any disease desired at the buyer's expense.
-Please note: the cost will include a Vet farm visit charge, fees for the vet to draw blood, lab fees for testing,and the vet charge for a health certificate if needed.
+Please note: the cost may include a Vet farm visit charge, fees for the vet to draw blood, shipping fees, lab fees for testing, and the vet charge for a health certificate if needed.

 Air transport is arranged by and paid for by the buyer with consideration given please to our schedule.
 We will not be available for early morning flight transport.
-We can ship by air through United Airlines or American Airlines from McGhee Tyson Airport near Knoxville, TN.
+We can ship by air through from McGhee Tyson Airport near Knoxville, TN.

 United Airlines, if they agree to transport goats, does have climate controlled van transport from the terminal to the plane and their live animal cargo is not affected by extreme temperatures.
-But please be aware.
-American Airlines does not offer climate controlled Ground Transport for animals.
-What that means is that your goat will be subject to heat stress as it sits on an open cart or trailer on the tarmac while waiting to be loaded on the plane if the temperature is 84 degrees F. Or if the temperature at any city on the plane's itinerary is 85 degrees or more, they will not accept the goat on the flight.
-It also means if the temperature is between 20 and 45 degrees F they cannot fly without a letter of acclimation from a veterinarian.
+Please be aware, American Airlines does not offer climate controlled Ground Transport for animals.
+What that means is that your goat will be subject to heat stress as it sits on an open cart or trailer on the tarmac while waiting to be loaded on the plane if the temperature is up to 84 degrees F. Or if the temperature at any city on the plane's itinerary is 85 degrees or more, they will not accept the goat on the flight.
+It also means if the temperature is between 20 and 45 degrees F they cannot fly without a “letter of acclimation” from a veterinarian.
 If the temperature is below 20 degrees F anywhere on the plane's itinerary the goat will not fly that day.

 Goats offered for sale are healthy and free of disqualifying defects at the time of the sale.
 For obvious reasons, the health of any goat cannot be guaranteed after it leaves Cedar View Farm.
 Buyers, or their representative picking up the goat, are responsible for checking a goat for signs of illness or injury before they leave the property.
 Buyers are asked to verify tattoos prior to leaving.
 No registered goat will leave prior to being tattooed.

 When a goat is out of my sight, and therefore out of my control, I can't be responsible for its health or future development or fertility beyond the ADGA recommendations for the sale of breeding stock.
-Does are sold as open and never guaranteed to be bred even if exposed.
+Does are sold as open and never guaranteed to be bred even if known to be exposed.
 If bred, a separate fee of $150 will be charged for a service memo at the time such memo is requested, provided the timing of kidding indicates the doe was bred at Cedar View as indicated by breeding records.
-Breeding stock bucks are, (when kept in good condition through appropriate management practices), guaranteed to breed, or a replacement of equal quality will be offered upon the presentation of an official veterinary statement that documents the infertility of the buck.
+Breeding stock bucks are, (when kept in good condition through appropriate management practices), guaranteed to breed, or a replacement will be offered upon the presentation of an official veterinary statement that documents the body condition and infertility of the buck.
 ADGA guidelines will be followed for replacement.
 Please read the ADGA guidelines.